 “Pending sales have leveled off since mid-summer, with buyers being bounded by rising prices and few available and affordable properties within their budget,” he said.
 “Even with existing-housing supply barely budging all summer and no relief coming from new construction, contract activity is still higher than earlier this year and a year ago.”

-“Even with existing-housing supply barely budging all summer and no relief coming from new construction, contract activity is still higher than earlier this year and a year ago.” – NAR Chief Economist Lawrence YunLeverage emerging global markets for real estate business and brand growthInsights on the up-and-coming ASEAN market READ MORE
+“Even with existing-housing supply barely budging all summer and no relief coming from new construction, contract activity is still higher than earlier this year and a year ago.” – NAR Chief Economist Lawrence YunYes, there is such a thing as too much real estate techBrokerages that pile on the tech might be hurting their business READ MORE

 Drilling down on geographic trends, NAR said a modest increase in the West was offset by declines in all other regions.